hidegi/MT3-library/README.md

 MT3 introduces an open format, the so called Binary Tree Object (BTO), of which's properties\
 are explained overleaf.

+## Motivation
+The BTO-format is intended to be a successor of Mojang's NBT-format.
+In a nutshell explained:\
+Minecraft uses NBT-files to store arbitrary data for its game intrinsics.

+However, since it is unclear, whether or not NBT is currently patented by its owners, BTO is published as an open format and innovates free use without infringement.
+Read this Wiki-page for further information about NBT: https://minecraft.fandom.com/de/wiki/NBT

 ## BTO-Specification
 The internal layout of a BTO-file uses an RB-tree (Red-Black-Tree) for fast search, insert and delete operations.\
 For further information about RB-trees, read following article: https://en.wikipedia.org/wiki/Red–black_tree